IQSS/dataverse-client-javascript/docs/useCases.md

 #### Get a dataset

-Returns a [Dataset](../src/datasets/domain/models/Dataset.ts) instance, given the parameters that identify it.
+Returns a [Dataset](../src/datasets/domain/models/Dataset.ts) instance,  given the search parameters to identify it.

 ##### Example call: